 Forward-looking statements involve risks, uncertainties and assumptions.
 Actual results may differ materially from those expressed in these forward-looking statements.
 You should not put undue reliance on any forward-looking statements.
+The forward-looking statements made in this Quarterly Report on Form 10-Q should not be construed by you to be exhaustive and speak only as of the date of this report.
 We do not have any intention or obligation to update any forward-looking statement (or its associated cautionary language), whether as a result of new information or future events, after the date of this Quarterly Report on Form 10-Q, except as required by applicable law.
+If we update one or more forward-looking statements, no inference should be drawn that we will make additional updates with respect to those or other forward-looking statements.